aDecoy/rust-workshop/docs/docs/module2/6_memory-safety.md

 In this corrected version:

-1. We use `Arc` (Atomic Reference Counting) to share ownership of the user between threads
+1. You use `Arc` (Atomic Reference Counting) to share ownership of the user between threads
-2. We use `Mutex` to ensure only one thread can modify the user at a time
+2. You use `Mutex` to ensure only one thread can modify the user at a time
 3. Each task must explicitly acquire the lock before modifying the data
 4. The lock is automatically released when the reference goes out of scope

-Yes, I realise I've just introduce a bunch of new terms there (what the heck is an `Arc` and a `Mutex`).
+Yes, I realise I've introduced a bunch of new terms there (what the heck is an `Arc` and a `Mutex`).
 The key thing to take away there is that the key difference is that you're being **explicit** in Rust that you have multiple threads accessing the same piece of data.

 ## Another Example: Preventing Use-After-Move